Superlens: Early subwavelength imaging

 Metamaterial lenses (Superlenses) are able to reconstruct nanometer sized images by producing a negative refractive index in each instance.
 This compensates for the swiftly decaying evanescent waves.
 Prior to metamaterials, numerous other techniques had been proposed and even demonstrated for creating super-resolution microscopy.
 As far back as 1928, Irish physicist Edward Hutchinson Synge, is given credit for conceiving and developing the idea for what would ultimately become near-field scanning optical microscopy.

 In 1974 proposals for two-dimensional fabrication techniques were presented.
-These proposals included contact imaging to create a pattern in relief, photolithography, electron lithography, X-ray lithography, or ion bombardment, on an appropriate planar substrate.
+These proposals included contact imaging to create a pattern in relief, photolithography, electron-beam lithography, X-ray lithography, or ion bombardment, on an appropriate planar substrate.
 The shared technological goals of the metamaterial lens and the variety of lithography aim to optically resolve features having dimensions much smaller than that of the vacuum wavelength of the exposing light.
 In 1981 two different techniques of contact imaging of planar (flat) submicroscopic metal patterns with blue light (400 nm) were demonstrated.
 One demonstration resulted in an image resolution of 100 nm and the other a resolution of 50 to 70 nm.

+In 1995, John Guerra combined a transparent grating having 50 nm lines and spaces (the "metamaterial") with a conventional microscope immersion objective.
+The resulting "superlens" resolved a silicon sample also having 50 nm lines and spaces, far beyond the classical diffraction limit imposed by the illumination having 650 nm wavelength in air.

 Since at least 1998 near field optical lithography was designed to create nanometer-scale features.
 Research on this technology continued as the first experimentally demonstrated negative index metamaterial came into existence in 2000–2001.
 The effectiveness of electron-beam lithography was also being researched at the beginning of the new millennium for nanometer-scale applications.
 Imprint lithography was shown to have desirable advantages for nanometer-scaled research and technology.

 Advanced deep UV photolithography can now offer sub-100 nm resolution, yet the minimum feature size and spacing between patterns are determined by the diffraction limit of light.
 Its derivative technologies such as evanescent near-field lithography, near-field interference lithography, and phase-shifting mask lithography were developed to overcome the diffraction limit.

 In the year 2000, John Pendry proposed using a metamaterial lens to achieve nanometer-scaled imaging for focusing below the wavelength of light.